trstlabs/intento/docs/modules/Wasm.md

 # Wasm Module

 This is a brief overview of the functionality of Trustless Hub's CosmWasm engine.
-It is optimized to support auto execution and privacy by default in contracts.
+It is optimized to support AutoExecution and privacy by default in contracts.
 Next to the default private state, contracts have a public state.
 This state is easily accessable through RPC endpoints.
 The Wasm module is suppports CosmWasm v1 contracts optimized for Trustless Hub.

 ## Auto Execution Fees